1ntronaut/Flash-Decks/README.md

 > \* The score determines how often which cards are shown.
 A good idea is to start all of the cards out at 0 so they are all served to the user equally.

+If your deck does not quite fit into one of the existing category folders, by all means file an issue or include a proper subject area directory with your pull request.

 <!-- Footer Image -->
 <h3 align="center">
 <img src="/img/flashfooter.png">